edemko/words-words-words/src/articles/images-from-north-ga.md

 <!-- -->

-  > The sprouts of moss, tree stumps taller than me collapsing inwards; how different is looks coming back the other way!
+  > The sprouts of moss, tree stumps taller than me collapsing inwards; how different it looks coming back the other way!

 <!-- -->